Skip to main content

 Bradley Arant Boult Cummings LLP

-Marc James Ayers represents individual, corporate and governmental clients before state and federal appellate and trial courts throughout the country.
-Marc is listed in The Best Lawyers in America® and Mid-South Super Lawyers in the field of Appellate Law.
-He also has represented clients on petitions for certiorari and amicus curiae briefs to the U.S. Supreme Court.
-Marc has presented oral argument in the Fourth, Eighth, Ninth, Tenth, Eleventh, and D.C. circuits, and in various state appellate courts in Alabama, Florida, Louisiana, New York, Maryland, Mississippi, Texas and Wyoming.
+Marc James Ayers is a partner in the Birmingham, Alabama office of the Bradley firm, and is a member of Bradley’s Appellate Litigation Group.
+Marc represents individual, corporate and governmental clients before state and federal appellate and trial courts throughout the country.
+Marc is listed in Chambers USA, The Best Lawyers in America® and Mid-South Super Lawyers in the field of Appellate Law, and has represented clients on petitions for certiorari and amicus curiae briefs to the U.S. Supreme Court.
+Marc has also presented oral argument in the Fourth, Eighth, Ninth, Tenth, Eleventh, and D.C. circuits, and in various state appellate courts in Alabama, Florida, Louisiana, New York, Maryland, Mississippi, Texas and Wyoming.

 Charles Prueter Related Seminars and Products